Julia-fil1/Julia-fil1/README.md

 <p allign = "center">Hey!
 I'm Julia.
 I'm a third year Computer Science Student at University College Dublin and well, an aspiring software engineer👩‍💻😄.
 I'm currently seeking internship opportunities for March 2021.</p>

 ## Things I'm currently working on
-- Diving deep 🤿 into my accumulated collection of online courses
+- Diving deep 🤿 into my college coursework
-- Cherishing being able to sleep in 😴💤 before college starts again...
+- Trying to wake up on time for my zoom lectures 😴💤

 ## Technologies I'm interested in / want to learn more about
 - Blockchain 📦🔗